mankash/nativeGcpFunction/README.md

 # Google Cloud Function - Native C Demo
+Use this as a template to write a lambda/GCP function in a language of your choosing.
+The only requirement is for the native binary to be compliant with GCP's Function's environment of Debian Linux (latest LTS).

-The aim of this demo is:
+Specific aim of this demo is to:

 1. Parse json params from incoming http/s GCP request, and pass it to a native process (written in C)
 2. Echo back the params received from the native process, demostrating the ability to act on them.